django-import-export/django-import-export/docs/getting_started.rst

 Introduction
 ============

-This section describes how to get started with `import-export`.
+This section describes how to get started with import-export.
 We'll use the :ref:`example application<exampleapp>` as a guide.

-`import-export` can be used programmatically, or it can be integrated with the :ref:`Django Admin interface<admin-integration>`.
+import-export can be used programmatically, or it can be integrated with the :ref:`Django Admin interface<admin-integration>`.
 First, we'll look at programmatic implementation.

 Test data